-"A motion is an application for an order,"1 i.e., a request to the court for judicial relief of some kind.
+"A motion is an application for an order," i.e., a request to the court for judicial relief of some kind.
 A motion has three principal features.

 First, a motion is made by one or more persons.
 Although typically the person making a motion is a party to an action, a motion also may be made by a non-party, such as an intervenor, or a third party seeking to quash a subpoena.
 The party making the motion is called the moving party or the movant.
+The party responding to the motion is called the respondent.